 I use neurophysiology and neuroimaging along with behavioural testing to examine cognitive function.
-The Computational Neurology group is also interested in people with Parkinson's disease and focal brain lesions.
+My research also uses large population datasets to help answer these questions around cognitive function and dementia.

 Review: Neurodegenerative processes in temporal lobe epilepsy with hippocampal sclerosis: Clinical, pathological and neuroimaging evidence

 Tai XY. et al, (2018), Neuropathology and Applied Neurobiology, 44, 70 - 90